-What a Liberal Majority Means for Young Canadians
+What a Liberal Government Means for Young Canadians

 If you are a young Canadian looking at the current state of the economy and job market, then you may have doubts about your future.
 Many media outlets would have you believe that it's harder than ever to find a good job if you're young.